skerkour/kerkour.com/content/blog/living-with-only-two-carry-on-bags/index.md

 ## Benefits

-The is many benefits to have all my stuff fitting in only two bags.
+There is many benefits to have all my stuff fitting in only two bags.
 Here is a few which come to my mind:

 * Don't have to pay for checked luggage.
 * I don't lose time everyday to chose my outfit.